 - Shaved parmesan- This is optional, but really good!

 - Dried Berries- I used cranberries, but use whatever dried fruits you like.
-If you don't want these, just omit.
+If you don't want these, just omit them.
 Dried cherries and blueberries are also really good.

 - Pure maple syrup- Make sure not to use the maple flavored syrups, this has got to be the real deal maple syrup.